 Understand your risk.
 Make informed decisions.
 Advocate for yourself.
 Support the research.

-Learning about the risks associated with a CDH1 gene mutation can be frightening and overwhelming.
-However, we believe that being proactive and making informed decisions about your health care is empowering as well as life-saving.
-Here we will provide you with information, guidance and resources to help you through the genetic counseling and testing process.
+Learning about the risks associated with a CDH1 gene variant (mutation) can be frightening and overwhelming.
+However, we believe that being proactive and making informed decisions about your health care can be empowering as well as life-saving.
+Here you will find information, guidance and resources to help you through the genetic counseling and testing process.